mehmetcc/verifier/README.md

                 .unless(String::isEmpty)
                 .verify();
 ```
-verifier applies all the given predicates and returns the object if verifications passes. throws an unchecked exception otherwise.
+verifier applies all given predicates and returns the object if verifications passes. throws an unchecked exception otherwise.